Is Foam Density Important?

 When you add clay to the foam, you ruin the very qualities that make it so desirable and you also greatly lessen the life of the mattress or topper.

-So, foam density is critical, but creating it by slight of hand, by adding a foreign material to the mixture, is false science.
+So, foam density is critical, but creating it by sleight of hand and adding a foreign material to the mixture is false science.